Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/1 - Super Mode/README.md

 ## Infix Notation

-The Super Mode directive will allow for the use of infix notation for artithmetic and logic operations
+The Super Mode directive will allow for the use of infix notation for arithmetic and logic operations

 For example: